ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 - VPN services are generally marketed as effective tools for privacy and circumventing censorship.
 How do they differ form networks such as I2P or Tor?

 - what are some main differences between I2P and Tor network?
-How do they differ in terms of scalability?
+How do they differ in terms of scalability? (also garlic vs onion)

 - Why are most messaging and emailing apps still don't support basic encryption?

+- TODO: Tor  CAPTCHAs and identity problem in the internet

+- what does "No security through obscurity" mean?
+Why is secrecy not considered a valid security model on its own?
 ## relevant material

 >"Don't trust, verify"

->"No security by obscurity"
+>"No security through obscurity"

 >a cryptosystem should be secure even if everything about the system, except the key, is public knowledge.

 \-“Kerckhoff's Principle”
-    -> open source

 >The universe believes in encryption. [..]
 Strong cryptography can resist an unlimited application of violence.
 No amount of coercive force will ever solve a math problem.
     [quote from Julian Assange](https://cryptome.org/2012/12/assange-crypto-arms.htm)